-To avoid feedback, you should mount the horn speaker at least 3 m (10 ft) away from, and facing away from, the microphone or handset.
+To avoid feedback, you should mount the horn speaker at least 3 m (10 ft) away from, and facing away from, the handset.

-Step 2 Route or extend the wire from the horn speaker to the radio.

-- Step 3 Connect the red wire on the radio wiring harness to the positive (+) wire from the speaker. - Step 4 Connect the black wire on the radio wiring harness to the negative (-) wire from the speaker. - Step 5 Cover the connections with a waterproof tape or heat-shrinking tubing.
+- Step 2 Route or extend the wire from the horn speaker to the radio. - Step 3 Connect the red wire on the radio wiring harness to the positive (+) wire from the speaker. - Step 4 Connect the black wire on the radio wiring harness to the negative (-) wire from the speaker. - Step 5 Cover the connections with a waterproof tape or heat-shrinking tubing.

-15.4.7 NMEA2000 Connector (CAN bus connector)
+15.3.7 NMEA2000 Connector (CAN bus connector)

 CAN bus is a communication protocol that shares multiple data and signals through a single backbone cable.
 You can simply connect any CAN bus devices onto the backbone cable to expand your network onboard.
-With CAN bus, Ids are assigned to all the devices in the network, and the status of each sensor in the network can be detected.
+With CAN bus, IDs are assigned to all the devices in the network, and the status of each sensor in the network can be detected.
 All the CAN bus devices can be incorporated into the NMEA2000 network.
-For detailed information about CAN bus wiring, see "Furuno CAN bus Network Design Guide" (Type: TIE-00170) on Tech-Net), or contact your dealer.

-15.4.8 Extension Cable (Optional)
+15.3.8 Extension Cable